 For example, Interface Fluidics Co-Founder, Professor David Sinton’s research group at the University of Toronto showed that in a model system of hydrocarbons, bubble point (the pressure at which gas comes out of solution) occurs at a lower pressure when under nano-confinement than micro-confinement (link).
 This study also showed that condensation occurs at a lower than expected pressure.
 Fluids under nano-confinement appear to prefer to be liquid.
 Further research needs to be done with actual reservoir fluids and reservoir geometries to ensure these findings translate to reservoir conditions.

-Traditional fluid dynamics incorporates the concept of boundary layer flow and the assumption that there is zero fluid velocity where a fluid meets a bounding surface.
+Traditional fluid dynamics incorporates the concept of boundary layer flow and the assumption that there is zero fluid velocity where a fluid meets a bounding surface (check out this blog post for more about how channel size impact fluid behaviour).
 This assumption starts to fall apart when the fluid channel is only a few molecules wide (comparable to the molecular mean free path) and fluid slippage at the boundary layer starts to occur.
 [1, 2] If the molecules are larger than the channel, then molecular sieving starts to occur, blocking the passage of large molecules.

 Figure 6: Illustration of water molecules (approximate diameter 0.275 nm) in a microchannel and a nanochannel.
 Note the high level of confinement in the nanochannel.
 It is this confinement that affects the behaviour of the fluid.